 Demonstrations, Trials and Samples

 Vendors are encouraged to make demonstrations available to College personnel as often as possible.
 Any equipment left at the College for demonstration or trial purposes shall remain the responsibility and property of the vendor.
 Any cost, which may be incurred by the College because of a demonstration or trial, shall be clearly detailed in writing to the Purchasing Department before the items/equipment to be demonstrated or tried are delivered to the College.
 Notice of a trial or demonstration must be provided to the Purchasing Department in writing prior to delivery.
 The vendor must remove any equipment left for a trial period within 30 days.
 Trial periods should not exceed 30 days.
 Samples requested by the Purchasing Department, to aid and assist in product evaluation, shall be supplied at no charge to the College and, if requested, will be returned at the vendor’s expense.

-Vendors should not make a delivery or performing a service for the College without having an authorized Purchase Order or Purchasing Card payment.
+Vendors should not make a delivery or perform a service for the College without having an authorized Purchase Order or Purchasing Card payment.
 If vendors supply items to College personnel without proper authorization, the vendor must assume the responsibility for collection of the payment of these goods or services from the individual with whom the transaction was made.